Rodens Hall

 Access

 Leaving the village, turn right onto the A 525 towards Wrexham.
 After 1.25 miles, at the traffic lights in Cross Lanes, turn right onto the B 5130.
 After 2.5 miles you will pass a turning for Wrexham Industrial Estate on your left, a couple of hundred yards later turn right.
 After 0.5 miles, the road sweeps to the left.
 Continue past the farm for 0.25 mile, taking the first turning on your right.
-After a few hundred yards, as the road turns 90 degrees left there is a gate on the right (there is a BODSAA sign up the tree to the right of the gate).
-This gate has a combination lock known only to BODSAA members.
+After a few hundred yards, as the road turns 90 degrees left there is a gate on the right (there is a BODSA sign up the tree to the right of the gate).
+This gate has a combination lock known only to BODSA members.
 Continue down this track, through a second unlocked gate, and on for a further few hundred yards until you reach the car park capable of holding 5-8 cars.
 This parking area provides safe parking against farm animals.

 In wet weather, caution should be taken when driving down the farm track.
 In winter, this track may become suitable for 4 wheel drive vehicles only.